projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 Device Model High-Level Design
 ##############################

-Hypervisor Device Model (DM) is a QEMU-like application in Service VM responsible for creating a User VM and then performing devices emulation based on command line configurations.
+The Device Model (DM) ``acrn-dm`` is a QEMU-like application in the Service VM responsible for creating a User VM and then performing device emulation based on command-line configurations.

 .. figure:: images/dm-image75.png
    :align: center